ZhuuukDS/ZhuuukDS/README.md

-👋 Hi everyone!
-Welcome to Alex Zhukov's Gihub Profile
+# 👋 Hi Everyone!
+Welcome to Alex Zhukov's GitHub Profile

 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently pursuing master's degree in data science at University of Colorado Boulder